 In 1925, Ruth organized the Martins Ferry Hospital School of Nursing, later named in her honor.
 The school graduated more than 500 nurses before its doors closed in 1965.
 Items from the school once housed in the basement of EORH are now on display at the Heritage Museum.

 During her administration, the hospital grew in size and scope of services.
-Additions to the hospital campus were added in four consecutive decades, ultimately increasing from 30 to 200 beds.
+Additions to the hospital campus were made in four consecutive decades, ultimately increasing from 30 to 200 beds.

 Also known for her commitment to civic activities, Ruth was a founding member of the Betty Zane Frontier Days Steering Committee and served on the city's Board of Health.
 She also founded the Ruth Brant School of Nursing Alumni Association.